-1 (i) proposes an amendment; and 2 (ii) authenticated by at least 20 percent of the patron participants or 20 3 percent of the investor participants; and 4 (2) the board of directors shall mail or otherwise transmit or deliver in a record to each 5 participant: 6 (A) the proposed amendment; 7 (B) a recommendation that the participants approve the amendment, or if the 8 board determines that because of conflict of interest or other special circumstances, that it should 9 not make a recommendation, the basis for that determination; 10 (C) a statement of any condition of the board's submission of the amendment to 11 the participants; and 12 (D) give notice of the meeting at which the proposed amendment will be 13 considered, which must be given in the same manner as notice for a special participants' meeting.
-14 Reporters' Note 15 16 17 18 This section is consistent with the article on conversion, merger or consolidation.
+1 not make a favorable recommendation, the basis for that determination; 2 (C) a statement of any condition of the board's submission of the amendment to 3 the participants; and 4 (D) give notice of the meeting at which the proposed amendment will be 5 considered, which must be given in the same manner as notice for a special participants' meeting 6 Reporters' Note 7 8 9 10 This section is consistent with the article on conversion, merger or consolidation.
 Subsection (2)(D) has been revised because, the annual meeting does not require detailed notice of what is to be considered.
-19 SECTION 1403.
-METHOD OF VOTING ON AMENDMENT OF ORGANIC 20 RULES.
-Participants may vote on a proposed amendment to the organic rules of a cooperative 21 association as provided in Section 415.
-22 Reporters' Note 23 24 This section is derived from Colorado section 7-55-110.
-The known inconsistency concerning proxies in a prior draft, the Reporters believe, has been fixed in the February 2006
+11 SECTION 1403.
+METHOD OF VOTING ON AMENDMENT OF ORGANIC 12 RULES.
+Participants may vote on a proposed amendment to the organic rules of a cooperative 13 association as provided in Section 415.
+14 Reporters' Note 15 16 17 18 19 20 This section is derived from Colorado section 7-55-110.
+The known inconsistency concerning proxies in a prior draft, the Reporters believe, has been fixed in the February 2006 draft with the possible exception of section 113(2) ("power of attorney").

-1 2 3 4 draft.
 Under this draft proxies are not allowed.
 That is a major policy decision that the Committee has only tentatively made.
 The Committee needs to reach resolution of this policy issue.
-5 SECTION 1404.
-CHANGE TO AMENDMENT OF ORGANIC RULES AT 6 MEETING.
-7 (a) A substantive change to a proposed amendment of the organic rules may not be made 8 at the participants' meeting at which a vote on the amendment occurs.
-9 (b) Any change in the amendment to the organic rules of a cooperative association at a 10 meeting permitted by subsection (a) need not be separately voted upon by the board of directors.
-11 (c) A vote to adopt a change to a proposed amendment to the organic rules must be the 12 same vote required to pass a proposed amendment.
-13 Reporters' Note 14 15 16 17 18 19 20 21 At the November 2004 meeting the term "germane" was suggested instead of "substantive" in subsection (a).
-Is subsection (b) clear?
-This Section received comment from the floor at the 2005 Annual Meeting.
-A commissioner stated that Robert's Rules of Order should take care of this and queried about "substitute amendments."
-In response to the latter comment the February 2006 draft broadens the language slightly from "amendment to amendment" to "change."
-22 SECTION 1405.
-VOTING BY GROUP, CLASS, OR DISTRICT OF 23 PARTICIPANTS.
-24 (a) If a proposed amendment to the organic rules of a cooperative association affects a 25 group, class, or district of participants in one or more of the ways described in Section 1406(b), 26 those participants shall vote as a separate group.
-27 (b) Unless the organic rules otherwise provide, if a proposed amendment to the organic
+21 SECTION 1404.
+CHANGE TO AMENDMENT OF ORGANIC RULES AT 22 MEETING.
+23 (a) A substantive change to a proposed amendment of the organic rules may not be made 24 at the participants' meeting at which a vote on the amendment occurs.
+25 (b) Any change in the amendment to the organic rules of a cooperative association at a 26 meeting permitted by subsection (a) need not be separately voted upon by the board of directors.